Rigidity of compact quasi-Einstein manifolds with boundary: Introduction

-A straightforward computation, by using the classical Reilly's theorem \cite[Theorem B]{Rei}, guarantees that the hemisphere $\Bbb{S}^2_+$ is the only nontrivial $2$-dimensional simply connected compact $m$-quasi-Einstein manifold with boundary and constant scalar curvature.
+It is known from \cite{Petersen-Chenxu} and \cite[p.
+271]{Besse} that the hemisphere $\Bbb{S}^2_+$ is the only nontrivial $2$-dimensional simply connected compact $m$-quasi-Einstein manifold with boundary and constant scalar curvature.
 In \cite{Petersen-Chenxu}, He, Petersen and Wylie investigated $m$-quasi-Einstein manifolds with constant scalar curvature.
-In particular, for the specific dimension $n=3,$ they proved that an $m$-quasi-Einstein manifold with constant scalar curvature is rigid, i.e., it is Einstein or its universal cover is a product of Einstein manifolds (cf. \cite[Theorem 1.3]{Petersen-Chenxu}).
+In particular, for the specific dimension $n=3,$ they proved that an $m$-quasi-Einstein manifold with boundary and constant scalar curvature is rigid, i.e., it is Einstein or its universal cover is a product of Einstein manifolds (cf. \cite[Theorem 1.3]{Petersen-Chenxu}).
 Other related results for compact $m$-quasi-Einstein manifold with boundary and constant scalar curvature were discussed in \cite{compact,remarks,He-Petersen-Wylie2012}.
-Nevertheless, the explicit classification of compact $m$-quasi-Einstein manifolds with (non-empty) boundary and constant scalar curvature was not established yet.
+Nevertheless, the explicit classification of compact $m$-quasi-Einstein manifolds with boundary and constant scalar curvature is still open.
 In another direction, Petersen and Wylie \cite{PW} studied rigid gradient Ricci solitons.
 It is known, by the works of Hamilton \cite{Hamilton}, Ivey \cite{Ivey}, Perelman \cite{Perelman}, Naber \cite{Naber}, Ni-Wallach \cite{NW}, and Cao-Chen-Zhu \cite{CCZ}, that $2$ and $3$-dimensional gradient shrinking Ricci solitons are rigid, and moreover, they are entirely classified.
-However, for dimension $4$ (or higher), this is no longer true according to the example of Feldman, Ilmanen and Knopf \cite{FIK}.
-A more recent result due to Cheng and Zhou \cite{ChengZhou}, combined with Fern\'andez-Lop\'ez and Garc\'ia-R\'io \cite{Fl-Gr}, establishes the complete classification of $4$-dimensional gradient shrinking Ricci solitons with constant scalar curvature, which in turn provides a par\-tial solution for a pro\-blem raised by Huai-Dong Cao.
-This present work is also motivated by these results on Ricci solitons.
+A more recent result due to Cheng and Zhou \cite{ChengZhou}, combined with Fern\'andez-Lop\'ez and Garc\'ia-R\'io \cite{Fl-Gr}, establishes the complete classification of $4$-dimensional gradient shrinking Ricci solitons with constant scalar curvature, which in turn provides a par\-tial solution for a pro\-blem raised by Huai-Dong Cao (cf. \cite{ChengZhou}).
+This present work is also motivated by these results on gradient Ricci solitons.